Linuxfabrik/lfops/roles/graylog_datanode/README.md

 Currently supported versions:
 * 6.1

 Note that this role does NOT let you specify a particular Graylog Data Node version.
 It simply installs the latest available Graylog Data Node version from the repos configured in the system.
-If you want or need to install a specific Graylog Data Node version, use the [linuxfabrik.lfops.repo_graylog_datanode](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_graylog_datanode) beforehand.

 ## Known Limitations